galaxys-threads/galaxysthreads.com/content/guides/_index.md

 attribution: Lucasfilm Ltd.
 ---

-We will help you get started.
+Our goal is to provide sharable guides that can help you navigate the Star Wars universe.